How to Become a Speech Therapist in Delaware

 You must score a 162 or higher on the national exam to pass out of a possible score of 200.

-You may prepare by browsing the study tips made available through Praxis or by reviewing the speech-language pathology exam’s study companion.
+You will probably want to prepare by reviewing the speech-language pathology exam’s study companion.

-After passing the national exam, you will need to apply for the Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP).
+After passing the national exam, you will apply for your Certificate of Clinical Competence in Speech-Language Pathology (CCC-SLP).
 The CCC-SLP credential is awarded through ASHA and is required to gain your full, unrestricted SLP license in Delaware.
-You’ll need passing national exam scores and .

 Within six weeks, provided you meet all requirements, you should receive your CCC-SLP credential.

-After receiving your exam scores you’ll be eligible to become licensed as an SLP the Delaware Board of Speech Pathologists, Audiologists, and Hearing Aid Dispensers.
+After receiving your certificate from ASHA, you’ll be eligible to complete your application with the Delaware Board of Speech Pathologists, Audiologists, and Hearing Aid Dispensers.

-Once licensed, you may begin your career.
-Three traditional ways to begin your career are listed below:
+Once licensed, you may begin your career as an independent SLP.
+Three traditional ways to get started are listed below:

-Many clinics prefer to hire SLPs who have completed fellowships with them; some even advertise clinical fellowships as stepping stones to a full-time SLP position.
-If you’re interested in this route, contact your clinical fellowship supervisor for more information on job opportunities.
+Many clinics prefer to hire SLPs who have completed fellowships with them; some even advertise clinical fellowships as steppingstones to a full-time SLP position.
+If you’re interested in this route, be on your toes during your fellowship placement and a job offer is likely to follow.

 Start an Independent Practice or Partnership

-You might also want to pursue employment with another healthcare provider in Delaware.
+Like the great majority of SLPs, you may also choose to pursue employment with another healthcare provider in Delaware.
 There are hundreds of clinics, hospitals, rehab centers, and private practices in the state who need SLPs to fill vital roles.
 You may also consider working in public schools, private schools, or university programs.

 Step 5.
 Maintain SLP Licensure and Complete Continuing Education Courses

-You’ll also be required to pay a renewal fee and state that you’ve complete 30 approved continuing education hours during the two-year licensing period.
+You’ll have to pay a renewal fee and state that you’ve complete 30 approved continuing education hours during the two-year licensing period.

 You will not be required to furnish proof of the CEs each renewal period, but licensees will be randomly selected each renewal period for CE audits, so you should be sure to keep documentation of all CE courses completed.